-"Accessory use" means a use, building or structure, which is dependent on and subordinate or incidental to, and located on the same lot with, a principal use, building, or structure.

-"Administrative decision" means a decision by the Director related to a particular Code section that calls for an "administrative decision," typically used in situations where no other discretionary review is needed or a preliminary decision related to a project permit application is desirable.
-See applicable type of review in SCC 14.06.150.
+- "Accessory use" means a use, building or structure, which is dependent on and subordinate or incidental to, and located on the same lot with, a principal use, building, or structure. - "Administrative decision" means a decision by the Director related to a particular Code section that calls for an "administrative decision," typically used in situations where no other discretionary review is needed or a preliminary decision related to a project permit application is desirable.
+See applicable type of review in SCC 14.06.150. - "Agriculture" is a use defined and regulated in SCC 14.18..